SDcodehub/voice-voice-workflow/CURRENT_STATUS.md

-# Voice-to-Voice Hindi Workflow - Implementation Status
+# Voice-to-Voice Workflow - Implementation Status

 ## Project Overview
-This project implements a scalable, low-latency Voice-to-Voice AI pipeline for Hindi using NVIDIA Riva and NIMs on Kubernetes.
+This project implements a scalable, low-latency Voice-to-Voice AI pipeline using NVIDIA Riva and NIMs on Kubernetes.
 It follows a "Central Gateway" architecture with gRPC streaming.

 ### Core Philosophy
 1.  **Central Orchestrator (Gateway)**: A single entry point (Gateway) manages the complexity.
 Clients don't talk to ASR/TTS directly.
 This allows us to handle state (interruption, turn-taking) on the server side.